Classes meet July 11-22, 8:30-11:30 am at Sunshine Elementary

 Do you love animals?
 Would you like to be a veterinarian?
 In this class we will look at how you become a veterinarian and what they do.
 We will take a field trip to a veterinary clinic to see what a small animal facility has to offer.
 We will explore several other aspects of working with animals.
 We will discuss animal rights, responsible pet ownership, and ways animals benefit humans.

-Instructor: Jamie Davis, Immaculate Conception Elementary, Springfield
+Instructor: Jamie Davis, 5th/6th Social Studies, Immaculate Conception, Springfield

 Do you like art?
 How about nature?
 Or maybe architecture?
 Ancient civilizations?
 Finally, do you like math?
 Some hear the word math and panic, moan and groan while others may smile, thinking of the beautiful world around them.
 Whether you are a math whiz, or not, M3 could be for you!
 In Mysterious Mathematical Matters you will examine mathematical concepts and their relationship with art, architecture, ancient civilizations and nature.
 You will identify patterns in plants, look at number systems of ancient civilizations, geometrical principles in art and how all of these topics work together for design concepts of buildings.
 Together we will take the mystery out of math!